 Mathematics 1, Icelandic as a second language 1, and Creative and critical thinking.
 Total: 13 credits (fein).

 Mathematics 2, Icelandic as a second language 2, and English 1.
 Total: 15 credits (fein).

-Session 3: 3 May to 11 June
+Session 3: 4 January to 11 February

-Course assessment: 14 June to 18 June
+Course assessment: 14 February to 18 February

 Mathematics 3, Icelandic as a second language 3, English 2, and Retrospective and goal-setting.
 Total: 16 credits (fein).